jochu/swank-clojure/README.md

 a few different ways:

-1. Standalone Session: If you just hit M-x slime, swank-clojure will download the jars for Clojure 1.0, contrib, and swank-clojure, launch an instance, and connect to it.
+1. Standalone Session: If you just hit M-x slime, swank-clojure will download the jars for Clojure, contrib, and swank-clojure, launch an instance, and connect to it.
 If you just want to try out Clojure, this is all you need.
 Just get Swank Clojure through [ELPA](http://tromey.com/elpa) and stop reading here. =)